python-poetry/poetry/docs/_index.md

 poetry completions zsh > ~/.zfunc/_poetry
 ```

-You must then add the following lines in your `~/.zshrc`
+You must then add the following lines in your `~/.zshrc`, if they do not already exist:

 ```bash
 fpath+=~/.zfunc